Sherborne Preparatory School: Houses

-Facilities and Activities
+Facilities and activities

 The campus is made up of one main building containing the Prep Classrooms, an Art Room, ICT Suite, Library, Assembly and Dining Hall, Music Rooms, and Sports Hall.
 The Boarding House is contained within this building.
 Science and DT are in a separate building, as is the Pre-Prep and Nursery Facility.
 The grounds also contain a playground, pond dipping area, an Astro Turf, 2 x netball courts, and a large sports field.
 For Rugby, Hockey, Cricket, Climbing and Bouldering, the Prep also use the Sherborne Boys and Sherborne Sports Centre facilities.

 There are a lunchtime clubs including dance, Latin, and lacrosse as well as numerous music clubs, including choir, strings group and recorder clubs.
 Extra-curricular clubs are offered both at lunch times and after school between 3.45pm and 5pm.

 Music

-Music plays a key role in school life at Sherborne Prep, with over 110 individual music lessons being taken every week, it is a hive of activity.
-The school cater for all instrumentalists in various chamber groups: Digby Brass Ensemble, Chamber Orchestra, String Ensemble, Woodwind Ensemble, Choirs and Maestro's.
-Pupils have a variety of concert opportunities in the music department, whether it be a relaxed Friday afternoon solo recital or a more formal evening concert in Gransden Hall or The Powell Theatre.
+Music is part of the curriculum, including individual music lessons.
+The school has various chamber groups: Digby Brass Ensemble, Chamber Orchestra, String Ensemble, Woodwind Ensemble, Choirs and Maestro's.
+Pupils have a variety of concert opportunities in the music department.